Final_Yanert_Concept_A_Map

 There is a current and real need to make accessible and developable land available for residents and families to build a home.
 The Denali Borough Planning Commission began assessing Borough land classified as residential in the fall of 2022 to identify potential locations for a future subdivision.
-A public survey was released in November 2022 to gauge what type of dwelling, location, and lot size residents prioritize in our community.
-Based on that feedback and input from the Planning Commission, a conceptual design for Borough land on Lignite Road has been developed.
+An initial "Year-Round Housing in the Denali Borough" public survey was released in November 2022 to gauge what type of dwelling, location, and lot size residents in our community prioritize.
+Based on that feedback and input from the Planning Commission, conceptual designs for Borough land on Lignite Road, Stampede Road, and Yanert Road have been developed.
 This is a first step to engage the public in what a new residential subdivision could look like for our community.

-The 6-page conceptual design includes green space buffers, established social trails, locations of existing utility lines, ideas for access points of new roads, and three variations of the number and size of lots for this location.
+The Yanert Subdivision Conceptual Design includes green space buffers, established social trails, proposed trails, ideas for access points of new roads, and two variations of the number and size of lots for this location.
 The Denali Borough wants to hear from its residents, both current and those hoping to make this place their permanent home.

 From the Denali Borough Land Management Plan: Goals for Use of Borough-Owned Land